-Another 1.5 Million lives Worldwide will die of Tuberculosis this year, of 2016.
+Another 1.5 Million lives Worldwide will be taken by tuberculosis this year (2016).

-According to a report from the World Health Organization, Tuberculosis has surpassed HIV as the leading cause of death from an infectious disease since 2014.
-As a reference, more than 1000 residents including infants are already infected with TB (tuberculosis) in California on April of 5th, 2016.
-Moreover, Vietnam is running out of funds to fight tuberculosis since the 28th of March, which was important enough for the New York Times to consider this serious incident as a main cover.
-These two incidents remind us of the war against Tuberculosis is still an on-going battle.
+According to a report from the World Health Organization, tuberculosis has surpassed HIV as the leading cause of death from an infectious disease since 2014.
+As a reference, more than 1000 residents including infants are already infected with TB (tuberculosis) in California on April 5th, 2016.
+Moreover, Vietnam is running out of funds to fight tuberculosis since the 28th of March, which was important enough for the New York Times to consider this serious incident as the main cover.
+These two incidents remind us of the war against tuberculosis is still an on-going battle.

 What’s going on in Vietnam?